 Various religious denominations, representing many faiths and doctrines, are engaged in campus ministries and other religious activities near the university.
 The Board of Regents and the university are completely impartial and give no preference to any religious denomination or organization, and no religious denomination or organization is an official part of the university and has no right, by using the name New Mexico State University, or by using a reproduction of the Seal of New Mexico State university, or by any other means, to give the impression that it is an official part of the university or that its activities are an official part of the program or curriculum of the university.
 Although not an official part of the university the Interfaith Council (IC) is a coalition of over 14 religious groups ministering to the spiritual needs of the students, faculty, and staff.
 Collectively and individually they provide fellowship, recreation, worship, service projects, retreats, conferences, and speakers for student groups.

-3.92 Sales and Solicitation (See also Policies 3.63 Freedom of Expression and 3.86 Political Activity)
+3.92 Sales and Solicitation (See also Policies 3.63 Freedom of Expression) [REPEALED by Board of Regents 12.11.15; See ARP-Rule 3.92]